DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 The model.pkl, scoring file, and service_schema.json you'll need to create.

+## Generating the schema

+The [model management overview page](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy) is the best resource I've found for understanding how to generate the score and schema files.

+TODO: Do I need this?
-There currently isn't any information on how to generate this *service_schema.json* file, so I copied the *service_schema.json* from the [iris classification sample](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3#get-the-scoring-script-and-schema-files), but still have to make several changes to it.
+I copied the *service_schema.json* from the [iris classification sample](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3#get-the-scoring-script-and-schema-files), but still have to make several changes to it.

 #### I was able to do this by: